The Chinese Explanation

 Now if you place both of your hands together and bend your middle fingers together, and leave the other fingers touching together (like shown in the picture).

-Repeat the same motion with your index fingers (this representing your siblings).
-Of course your index fingers will also separate because you are also not destined to be with your siblings for the rest of your life.
+Repeat the same motion with your index fingers (this represents your siblings).
+Of course, your index fingers will also separate because you are also not destined to be with your siblings for the rest of your life.
 They will move on and have families of their own.
 Now put them back together.

 Now for your "ring" finger. (representing your life partner) Try separating them as you did with the other.
-Can't do it can you?
+You can't do it, can you?
 That is because your life partner is the one who is supposed to be with you for the rest of your life.
 They will be the one to be with you forever and through thick and thin.